kinojms/obsidian-notes/STCLOUD/MP2.md

 		- *Note that all reservation options may not be available for all providers (AURI, PURI, NURI) so use only if applicable.*
 # Task
 To support the College by creating a **documentation** (max of 3 pages) with the following information:
 1. 1 page discussing the desktop computer and cloud machine specifications.
 Also, discuss the similarity and differences (if any) of the machines used as reference.
-Remember to include the link of the s
+Remember to include the link of the specific desktop computer that you would be referencing and a screenshot containing its brief description, technical specifications, and price.
+Finally, the specifications of the different cloud machines from the 3 identified cloud service providers.
+Use a table to show the details of all 4 machines